the tower tarot yes or nothe tower tarot advicethe tower tarot careersudden changecollapse

 The Tower in career asks: What are you actually building, and on what foundation?

 The Tower in career may also represent positive transformation disguised as destruction.
 Sometimes what collapses is not your career but your attachment to a particular identity, role, or path.
 When the false self falls away, authentic vocational direction becomes visible.
-The Tower destroys career illusions to clear space for true calling.
 What remains after professional collapse may be clearer purpose, more aligned work, and freedom from false structures that were limiting your growth.

 REVERSED MEANINGS